iconify/icon-finder/docs/core/routes.md

 ## Prefixes and suffixes

-Collection route can have theme prefix and/or suffix.
+The collection route can have theme prefix and/or suffix.

 Theme prefixes and suffixes have 2 components: